huyhieupham/3D-Face-Recognition/README.md

 ## 9. DMCSv1 Database

 **Original paper**: W. Sankowski, P.S.
-Nowak, P. Krotewicz, "Multimodal Biometric Database DMCSv1 of 3D Face and Hand Scans" - In the 22nd International Conference on Mixed Design of Integrated Circuits & Systems, pp. 93-97, June 2015.
+Nowak, P. Krotewicz, "Multimodal Biometric Database DMCSv1 of 3D Face and Hand Scans" - In the 22nd International Conference on Mixed Design of Integrated Circuits & Systems, pp. 93-97, 2015.

 **Description**: The DMCSv1 database is a multimodal biometric database.
 The database contains 3D face and hand scans.
 The number of individuals:	35.
 Total number of face scans: 1050.